Mini Pumpkins

 Seasons/Availability

-Mini pumpkins are available in the fall through winter.
+Mini pumpkins are available from fall to winter.

 Current Facts

-Mini pumpkins, botanically classified as Cucurbita pepo, are miniature fruits that grow on compact vines and are members of the Cucurbitaceae family along with gourds and squash.
-Mini pumpkins are not pumpkins but are botanically regarded as a type of gourd, and there are many different varieties of Mini pumpkins including the most well-known variety, the Jack Be Little or abbreviated as JBL.
-Mini pumpkins are predominately used as an ornamental and are commonly found as a table decoration, but they can also be cooked and used in a variety of culinary applications.
-Mini pumpkins are also favored by home gardeners for their ability to be grown in compact spaces creeping along trellises and fences.
+Mini pumpkins are botanically classified as Cucurbita pepo.
+They are miniature fruits that grow on compact vines and are members of the Cucurbitaceae family along with gourds and squash.
+Mini pumpkins are botanically regarded as a type of gourd rather than a pumpkin.
+There are many different varieties, including well-known ones like Jack Be Little, Baby Bear, and Wee Be Little pumpkins.
+These varieties are predominately ornamental and commonly used as table decorations but can also be implemented into a variety of culinary applications.
+Mini pumpkins are favored by home gardeners for their ability to grow in compact spaces, creeping along trellises and fences, with vines that may reach up to a meter long.

 Nutritional Value